Stöten Magazine

 What kind of skis should I choose?

 Before you decide what kind of skis you want to ski with, it might be a good idea to learn a bit more about the most common types.
 Of course, you can also choose snowboarding, telemark or mini skis, but since skis are the most common anyway, we'll focus on that for now.
+Which type of ski is right for you depends on what you're looking for and your previous experience.
+The skis we cover in this guide are:

 - Piste skiing